" I haven't been

 out on the river in their own canoe, no adults, no life jackets.
 These kids must learn to swim and paddle a

 canoe before they even walk.
-There is a

 tradition whereby folks on the passenger boats will pack up food, clothing or